 Dr. Amy Acton is a physician who served as the director of the Ohio Department of Health during the early days of the COVID-19 pandemic.
 She has also worked with the Columbus Foundation, and RAPID 5, a nonprofit dedicated to park access in Franklin County.

-And we're also joined by Dr. Shannon French, the Director of the Inamori Center for Ethics and Excellence, and a professor of philosophy as Case Western Reserve University.
+Both joined us on the "Sound of Ideas" for a discussion as well as Dr. Shannon French, the Director of the Inamori Center for Ethics and Excellence, and a professor of philosophy as Case Western Reserve University.

 Guests: